 Too often we find ourselves getting caught up and noticing where problems exist in our lives.
 Parents often do this with children, noticing siblings fighting, a lack of appreciation, or greediness.
 We can get frustrated, and start to comment about this and perhaps even openly discourage this behavior.
-Yet, the more this is discouraged, often the problems returns time and again.
+Yet, the more this is discouraged, often the more problems return time and again.

-The parents’ reports of this were heart warming and affirming.
+The parents’ reports of this were heartwarming and affirming.
 They described their son as reacting negatively at first, but then quickly became caught up in the joy of giving.
 This would promote the true value that we all often have much more than we realize, and giving something of value away teaches a child a greater sense of appreciation of giving and receiving.

 Something to consider anyway.

 To ensure that the learning is strong, the next step is to make certain that you are paying attention when children are engaged in these activities of giving and sharing.
-As they do so, give them a hug and offer a comment, such as “I am so proud of you.
+As they do so, hug them and offer a comment, such as “I am so proud of you.
 You are such a loving child”.
 Or, “I noticed how easily you share your toys.
 That kind of thoughtful behavior makes me feel good inside!”

 In this way, that momentary experience becomes more than an event.
-Your language now informs your child that this a sign – a signal – of a characteristic about them.
+Your language now informs your child that this is a sign – a signal – of a characteristic about them.
 It signifies who they are.